hawaii-desktop/greenisland/README.md

   Notable examples of devices powered by a Broadcom GPU are Raspberry Pi and Raspberry Pi 2.

+* **ENABLE_EGLDEVICEINTEGRATION_MALI**

+  Disabled by default.
+Pass `-DENABLE_EGLDEVICEINTEGRATION_MALI:BOOL=ON` to cmake in order to enable Mali device integration.

+  You will need Mali proprietary libraries.

 * **ENABLE_XWAYLAND**

   Enabled by default.
 Pass `-DENABLE_XWAYLAND:BOOL=OFF` to cmake if